flowdy/FlowgencyTM/README.md

  7. It is open source software licensed under the General Public License, version 3 or any later version.
 It resides on GitHub (URL: https://github.com/flowdy/FlowgencyTM) for you to download and use, or to fork it.

-This is how FlowgencyTM looks like on your screen:
+This is how FlowgencyTM looks like on your screen.
+In newer versions it differs, but essentially little changed:

 ![Screenshot](doc/snapshot-home.png)

+<a id="what-is-not"></a>
 What it is not
 --------------